 The Minnesota Pollution Control Agency (MPCA) developed biological indices to evaluate the health of the macroinvertebrate community in the Vermillion River.
-In 2022, biomonitoring was conducted at seven sites in the watershed during drought conditions.
+In 2023, biomonitoring was conducted at eight sites in the watershed during drought conditions.
 Results were mixed, indicating a healthy macroinvertebrate community at only one site, while all other sites indicated potential impairment due to low diversity and an abundance of pollution-tolerant species.
+Poor results for most of the sites are likely a direct result of the drought conditions during monitoring as low water levels reduced the habitat types available (from which macroinvertebrates are collected) and their frequency throughout the reach.

 Habitat assessments were completed using the MPCA's Minnesota Stream Habitat Assessment protocol to further evaluate and understand the biological integrity of stream reaches.
-Of the sites monitored in 2022, six sites received a score of 'fair' and one site received a 'poor' scoring.
-The three sites with the highest scores (A03, A14, and 13-1) had good channel morphology (depth variability, water velocity, degree of meander), substrate, and extensive riparian area.
-The two sites with the lowest scores (A05 and 14-1) had low land use scores as well as in the riparian area (vegetated area adjacent to the steam) and fish cover.
-Again in 2022, historically low water levels may have influenced both the macroinvertebrate index of biological integrity (MIBI) and habitat scores at several of the monitoring sites.
+Of the sites monitored in 2023, seven sites received a score of 'fair' and one site received a 'good' scoring.
+The five sites with the highest scores (A06, A08, A09, A12, and 13-4) had good channel morphology (depth variability, water velocity, degree of meander), substrate, and extensive riparian area.
+The two sites with the lowest scores (14-1 and 14-2) had low land use scores as well as in the riparian area (vegetated area adjacent to the steam) and fish cover.
+Like with the macroinvertebrates, low water levels may have influenced the habitat scores at several of the monitoring sites due to type and frequency limitations.